HungryHowies/How-To-Build-Zitadel-from-Source/README.md

 # Zitadel Modification

-Files that might need to be modified.
-Each one of these files has URL called https://zitadel.com/something/something/.
+Most of these files has URL in them called https://zitadel.com/something/something/.
 This can be replace by any URL/URI/URN.
-In this example I modified the following files.
-Not all files need to be edited.
+I modified the following files.
+The discription shown in  "( )" states what was modified.
 ```
 /home/zitadel-2.42.10/console/src/index.html (Browser Button && icon on tab)
 /home/zitadel-2.42.10/console/src/assets/i18n/en.json (Most of all the text for the front end)